 Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XVI.
-RECREATION: W ould the Project result in: neighborhoo facilities suc Project increase the use of existing od and regional parks or other recreational in that substantial physical deterioration of the doccur or be accelerated? the constru oject include recreational facilities or require ction or expansion of recreational facilities t have an adverse physical effect on the ? \boxtimes
+RE CREATION: Would the project result in: a.
+Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? b.
+Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? \boxtimes Discus sion No impact.

-- a.
-No impact.
 Please refer to response XV.a.iv.
-Therefore, the Project would not increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated. - b.
-No impact.
+Therefore existing neighborhood and regional parks or other rephysical deterioration of the facility would occur or be no impact.
 Please refer to response XV.a.iv.
-Therefore, the Project would not include recreational facilities or require the construction or expansion of recreational facilities, which might have an adverse physical effect on the environment.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XVII.
-TR ANSPORTATION: Would the Project result in: a.
+The recreational facilities or require the construction or might have an adverse physical effect on the environ recreation c e accelerat erefore, th expansion ıl facilities suc ed. e project wa h that sub ould not i stantial nclude Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XVII.
+TR ANSPORTATION: Would the project result in: a.
 Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? b.
 Conflict or be inconsistent with CEQA Guidelines § 15064.3, subdivision (b)? \boxtimes C. Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? \boxtimes d.
-Result in inadequate emergency access? \boxtimes a.
+Result in inadequate emergency access?

+a.
 Less-than-significant impact.
-The Project would result in temporary construction-related traffic impacts.
-Construction workers traveling to and from the Project site as well as construction material delivery would result in additional vehicle trips to the area's roadway system.
+The project would result in temporary construction-related traffic impacts.
+Construction workers traveling to and from the project site as well as construction material delivery would result in additional vehicle trips to the area's roadway system.
 Construction material delivery may require a number of trips for oversized vehicles that may travel at slower speeds than existing traffic and, due to their size, may intrude into adjacent travel lanes.
 These trips may temporarily degrade level of service on area roadways and at intersections.
-Additionally, the total number of vehicle trips associated with all construction-related traffic, including construction worker trips, could temporarily increase daily traffic volumes on local roadways and intersections.
-The Project may require temporary lane closures or the need for flagmen to safely direct traffic on roadways near the Project site.
-However, once the Project is built, it would not result in any permanent traffic-related effects.
+Additionally, the total number of vehicle trips associated with all constructionrelated traffic, including construction worker trips, could temporarily increase daily traffic volumes on local roadways and intersections.
+The project may require temporary lane closures or the need for flagmen to safely direct traffic on roadways near the project site.
+However, once the project is built, it would not result in any permanent traffic-related effects.